-That doesn’t mean you shouldn’t try though.
+That doesn't mean you shouldn't try though.
 Start by nurturing your looser, more creative side (yes, you have one).
 Also realize that your mania lends you certain strengths, such as the ability to manage your time and resist stress while the suit in the corner office sweats deadlines and pulls at the last strands of his thinning coif.
-And for more on work styles, find out what makes the 14 Youngest Billionaires in America stand out.

 Dress for the job you want

 Your clothes, like the way you carry yourself, broadcast who you are and who you aspire to be.
 A few years ago, I met my boss for the first time.
 I owned three suits.
 One had a nice label, and that's what I wore to create my first impression.
 Today, my wardrobe is worth more than my second car, and I still rely on my clothes to make an impact on others.
 Give up what you need to give up, lay down as much cash as required, and look better than you should.
 It will pay off faster than any other investment you can make.